 Employees who feel sexually harassed may contact the competent bodies at any time (see the section entitled "Reporting misconduct").
-When they take this step, they can rest assured that their reports will be followed by thorough and strictly confidential investigation, neither the rejection of an advance nor the reporting of sexual harassment will have a negative impact on employment situation, performance evaluation or income of the reporting person unless the report is made with malicious intent.
+When they take this step, they can rest assured that neither the rejection of an advance nor the reporting of sexual harassment will have a negative impact on employment situation, performance evaluation or income of the reporting person unless the report is made with malicious intent.